 Finance

 In the finance sector, AI-powered systems analyze monetary transactions in real time, identifying patterns and anomalies that suggest fraudulent activity and, thus, helping financial institutions prevent losses and protect customers.
-AI algorithms can also analyze market data, news sentiment and other factors to make split-second trading decisions, optimizing portfolio performance and reducing risk.
+Emerging agentic AI systems in finance could execute multistep processes, such as loan application reviews, coordinating document verification, credit checks, and approval workflows for routine cases.
+AI algorithms can also analyze market data, news sentiment, and other factors to make split-second trading decisions, optimizing portfolio performance and reducing risk.
 Likewise, AI is able to analyze alternative data sources, such as social media activity and mobile phone usage, to assess credit applicants’ creditworthiness.
 Again, this reduces risk for the lenders, but, in this case, it also broadens accessibility to credit markets for people with limited credit histories.

 -